phyletica/ecoevolity-model-prior/docs-source/source/sample-priors.rst

     The expected (orange line) and sampled (histogram) prior distribution on the split-weight parameter of the SW model.

+This is because it is difficult to approximate a gamma distribution with a shape of 0.55 with a histogram.
+However, comparing the moments of the distributions confirm a close match.
+The expected mean of the gamma prior is 4.026, and the mean of the sample collected by ``ecoevolity`` is 4.043
+The expected variance is 29.47, and the sample variance is 29.50.

+The ``prior-event_time.pdf`` plot confirms the distribution of sampled divergence times closely matches the expected exponential prior (orange line):

 .. figure:: /images/prior-sampling-unif-prior-event_time.png
     :align: center